**Eugene & Springfield Cancel Flock Contracts!!**

 Yes.

 Marginalized communities are at a higher risk.
-ALPRs in other jurisdictions have been used against immigrants, including in cities that had declared themselves sanctuary jurisdictions (link).
+Surveillance systems in other jurisdictions have been used against immigrants, including in cities that had declared themselves sanctuary jurisdictions (link).
 As early as 2006, police in NYC were using ALPR to record everyone who went to mosques (link).

-Police have been used ALPR system to track
+Police have been used systems similar to Flock to track

 back to top